 Who is More Than Musical?
 What do they do?

-More Than Musical is a registered non-governmental organization dedicated to bringing opera and other classical music concerts to the Hong Kong community.
+More Than Musical is a registered non-governmental organization/ opera company in Hong Kong, dedicated to bringing opera and other classical music concerts to the Hong Kong community.
 The goal of the MTM team is to make the theatre up close and personal to the audience of the 21st century.
-Since 2017, they have put on live performances ranging from modern renditions of Verdi’s La Traviata and Puccini’s Tosca, to light-hearted gigs where guests got to enjoy a night of jazz and cocktails.
+Since 2017, they have put on live operas in Hong Kong ranging from modern renditions of Verdi’s La Traviata and Puccini’s Tosca, to light-hearted gigs where guests got to enjoy a night of jazz and cocktails.
 The team provides various opportunities for young members of the chorus to perfect their skills, while ensuring the shows are of the best ones that are available in town - the latest production, “A Night of Deadly Love”, features the exceptional Stefan Gordan and Michelle Lange from the American Vocal Studio, who sang about the tragedies of love in front of a full house at the cosy Salon 10 bar.

 #1 popular belief: “Thanks but I will pass.
 The theatre is SO last-century.”